BStudies/Student-Management-System/README.md

 # Cuny-Replica

-This app would be a remake of
+This app would be a remake of the current cuny system as it is not synched well with other servers.

 # User Stories